quantiota/AI-Agent-Host/README.md

 ## Features

-1. **QuestDB: QuestDB** is a high-performance, open-source time-series database.
+1. **QuestDB**: QuestDB is a high-performance, open-source time-series database.
 It allows for efficient storage and querying of time-series data, making it ideal for working with real-time data streams.

 2. **Grafana**: Grafana is a popular open-source platform for data visualization and monitoring.
 It provides a rich set of features for creating interactive dashboards and visualizing data from various sources.